MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/upgrade-2012r2-to-2019.md

 ### To make sure your upgrade was successful

-1. Open the Registry Editor, go to the HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\WindowsNT\CurrentVersion hive, and view the **ProductName**.
+1. Open the Registry Editor, go to the HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion hive, and view the **ProductName**.
 You should see your edition of Windows Server 2019, for example **Windows Server 2019 Datacenter**.

 2. Make sure all of your applications are running and that your client connections to the applications are successful.

-If you think something might have gone wrong during your upgrade, copy and zip the `%SystemRoot%\Panther` (usually `C:\Windows\Panther`) directory and contact Microsoft support.
+If you think something might have gone wrong during your upgrade, copy,, and zip the `%SystemRoot%\Panther` (usually `C:\Windows\Panther`) directory and contact Microsoft support.